koknat/dif/README.md

-       -splitChar 'char'  Splits each line on 'char' For example:  -splitChar ',' to split on comma For example:  -splitChar '\s+' to split on whitespace each word will be on its own line
+       -splitChar 'char'  Splits each line on 'char' For example:  -splitChar ',' to split on comma

+       -splitWords        Splits on whitespace.
+Each word will be on its own line.
+                          Identical to -splitChar '\s+'

        -trim              Trims each line to 105 characters, discarding the overflow Useful when lines are very long, and the important information is near the beginning